jhdeov/armenian-intonation/README.md

 This is a corpus of elicited controlled speech.
 The stimuli was a sequence of dialogues with intermittent fillers.
 This repository is for only the stimuli.
 The stimuli was designed to elicit intonation patterns for questions and answers in two Armenian dialects: Western Armenian (WA) and Eastern Armenian (EA).
 The recordings can be used for topics like intonation prosody or ASR (Automatic Speech Recognition).

 The dataset is is open-access at 8,852 dialogues, consisting of 23,711 utterances (individual sound files), for a total of 2.7GB and 8.5hrs.
-Each utterance has a sound file, a Praat TextGrid (with full linguistic annotation), and text file that has the orthographic forms.
+Each utterance has a sound file, a Praat TextGrid (with full linguistic annotation), and text file that has orthographic forms for easier ASR uses.

 If you use the data in any way, please cite us at.